cmiles74/Hangman/README.md

 strategy, the supplied list of solution words in the "dictionary" variable and will play a game with the solution "factual" and will tolerate 25 incorrect answers.

+## Dictionaries

+Functions are provided for loading a dictionary of words from disk as well as for matching words against a provided criteria.
+All of these functions are in the "dictionary" namespace.